morrownr/7612u/README.md

 -----

-Wishlist for the MT76 drivers:
+Wishlist for the MT7612u driver:

 1. AP mode DFS support
 2. LED on by default (keep the ability to turn it off)